Manu87DS/MLE_churn/README.md

 1.NOTEBOOKS DIRECTORY
  -> cleaning and encoding of datas
- -> ML models entertainment and fine tuning of hyperamaters
+ -> ML models entertainment and fine tuning of hyperparameters

 2.MODELS DIRECTORY
  -> Recording of most relevant models created inside notebooks